 In July 2014, the IASB issued the final version of IFRS 9.
 The package of improvements introduced by the final version of the Standard, includes a logical model for classification and measurement, a single, forward-looking "expected loss" impairment model and a substantially-reformed approach to hedge accounting.
-The above have been adopted by the European Union with effective date of 01/01/2018.
-The Group and the Company will implement the Standard on 01/01/2018 without revising the prior periods comparative information.
+The effect of the new Standard is reported in Note 2.3.